-&lt;sup>19 The existence of flexible capital markets was not always the case during the EMS period.
-As Giavazzi and Giovannini (1989) point out, the use of capital controls was predominant in many of the "weaker" currency countries.
-Paradoxically, Giavazzi and Giovannini find that though these controls had a tendency to break the link between interest rates (as measured by the differential in movements of onshore and offshore rates), they could not reject France's and Italy's monetary policies from being different from Germany's during the period.
+&lt;sup>19The existence of flexible capital markets was not always the case during the EMS-period.
+As Giavazzi and Giovannini (1989) point out, the use of capital controls were predominant in many of the "weaker" currency countries.
+Paradoxically, Giavazzi and Giovannini find that though these controls had a tendency to break the link between interest rates (as measured by the differential in movements of on-shore and offshore rates), they could not reject France and Italy's monetary policy from being different from Germany's during the period.